If I ask you all, which day is observed on 13th of February then what will be your answer? Ask yourself and be honest.

 2. Who or which country first started this day?

 UNESCO proclaimed this world radio day and was also celebrated & started first by UNESCO.
 It was observed in 2012 for the first time.
-In this 2021 we will celebrate 10th world radio day.
+In 2022 we will celebrate 10th world radio day.

 3. Why do we celebrate Radio Day?